113ll3/Ibmclouddocscli/reference/ibmcloud/cli_resource_group.md

   <dt>APP_NAME</dt>
   <dd>CloudFoundry application name</dd>
   <dt>--id</dt>
-  <dd>Only display the ID.
+  <dd>Display the ID.
 All other output for the service binding is suppressed.
 This option is exclusive with '--output'.</dd>
   <dt>--output FORMAT (optional)</dt>
   <dd>--output value  Specify output format, only JSON is supported now.
 This option is exclusive with '--id'.</dd>
 </dl>